 Dr Lin Mei Tan

-Lin Mei works for the School of Accountancy, Massey University, Palmerston North, New Zealand.
-Current at 30 September 2015
+Lin Mei Associate Professor, School of Accountancy, Massey University, New Zealand.
+Current at 01 October 2016

 Click here to expand/collapse more articles by Lin Mei TAN.